bornac1/NoIPChat/README.md

 Server errors are logged into the file you set in Config.xml

+**Guide**

+You can use Guide to help you with installation and configuration of NoIPChat.
+Currently supports only configuration of Server.

 **Dynamic software update**

 Dynamic software update is currently WIP.
 It'll enable most updates to the Server to be made without restarting Server.